 - Final URL: is a call to the server to find out where the starting URL end on its journey.

 YOU CAN EVEN CHECK STAGING SERVER URL REDIRECTS!!!

-An extreme large amount of redirects can cause the both Google Sheets and the website you are scraping to act up.
+An extremely large amount of redirects can cause both Google Sheets and the website you are scraping to act up.
 If this is the case, make multiple copies of the Redirectinator and split your list across them.